jazzysnake/course-registration-smart-contract/README.md

 _This is a smart contract that handles the creation of couses by teachers, and the student's registrations to the courses.
-Originally an assignement in BUTE's blockchain course, but I created it in !ink as practice for [https://metaversechampionship.gg/](PMC)_
+Originally an assignement in BUTE's blockchain course, but I created it in !ink as practice for [PMC hackathon](https://metaversechampionship.gg/)_

 The contract handles: